openshift-labs/cloud-native-katacoda/scenarios/microservice-wildfly-swarm/05-deploy.md

 It’s time to build and deploy our service on OpenShift.
-First, make sure you are **coolstore** project is the active project in OpenShift:

-`oc project coolstore`{{execute}}

 OpenShift [Source-to-Image (S2I)](https://docs.openshift.com/container-platform/3.6/architecture/core_concepts/builds_and_image_streams.html#source-build)
 feature can be used to build a container image from your project.
-OpenShift S2I uses the supported OpenJDK container image to build the final container image of the Inventory service by uploading the WildFly Swam uber-jar from the **target** folder to the OpenShift platform.
+OpenShift S2I uses the [supported OpenJDK container image](https://access.redhat.com/documentation/en-us/red_hat_jboss_middleware_for_openshift/3/html/red_hat_java_s2i_for_openshift) to build the final container image of the
+Inventory service by uploading the WildFly Swam uber-jar from the **target** folder to the OpenShift platform.